-Role Printed Name Signature
+Role Printed Name Sig

+Parent/Guardian/Surrogate IEP Page 2 - inset

 Parent/Guardian/Surrogate

-Parent/Guardian/Surrogate

 Student

 Regular Education Teacher

 Special Education Teacher

 Local Ed Agency Rep

 Career/Tech Ed Rep

 Community Agency Rep

 Teacher of the Gifted

-- \ The IEP team must invite the student if transition services are being planned or if the parents choose to have the student participate. - \\ If the student is, or may be, participating in the regular education environment. - \\\ As determined by the LEA as needed for transition services. - \\\\ A teacher of the gifted is required when writing an IEP for a student with a disability who also is gifted.
+- The IEP team must invite the student if transition services are being planned or if the parents choose to have the student participate. - If the student is, or may be, participating in the regular education environment. - As determined by the LEA as needed for transition services and other community services. - A teacher of the gifted is required when writing an IEP for a student with a disability who also is gifted.

 One individual listed above must be able to interpret the instructional implications of any evaluation results.